-The Real Difference Between Client-Side and Server-Side Tracking — And How Trackity Transforms What You Thought Was Possible
+The Real Difference Between Client-Side and Server-Side Tracking

-If you’ve ever spent hours trying to debug a broken Facebook Pixel, only to realize Safari stripped your cookies — you’re not alone.
+If you’ve ever spent hours trying to debug a broken Facebook Pixel, only to realize Safari stripped your cookies.
+You’re not alone.

 Welcome to the new world of data loss.

 If you run a Shopify or WooCommerce store, getting reliable marketing data has turned into a daily challenge.
-Between browser blocks, iOS privacy changes, strict GDPR rules, and disconnected tools, chances are you’re losing more ad budget than you realize — without a clear way to fix it.
+Between browser blocks, iOS privacy changes, strict GDPR rules, and disconnected tools, chances are you’re losing more ad budget than you realize, without a clear way to fix it.

-Here’s the good news: server-side tracking isn’t just a fix — it’s a complete evolution.
+Here’s the good news: server-side tracking isn’t just a fix.
+It’s a complete evolution.

 In this guide, you’ll explore: